top of page

 Protecting Older Adults Starts with Knowledge

-Our Resources page provides practical tools and information that can be shared with families, caregivers, and senior care professionals to help prevent elder abuse.
-Explore guides, tips, and educational materials designed to raise awareness, promote safety, and empower families to protect their loved ones.
+Our Resources page offers practical tools and educational materials for families, caregivers, and senior care professionals to help prevent elder abuse.
+These guides raise awareness, promote safety, and empower families to protect their loved ones.

-We encourage you to share these materials widely at health fairs, during family assessments, community events, and any interaction where education can make a difference.
-By helping families recognize the signs of abuse and understand how to respond, you become a vital part of preventing harm and strengthening safety across your community.
+We encourage sharing these resources at health fairs, family assessments, and community events.
+By helping others recognize the signs of abuse and know how to respond, you play a key role in strengthening safety across your community.

 NAEAP Quick Start Guide to Elder Safety